zomer701/secret-santa/README.md

 1. Share the CloudFront URL with participants
 2. Participants register with their name, email, and wishlist
-3. They must confirm their SNS email subscription
-4. When ready, use the Admin tab to trigger Secret Santa assignments
+3. Trigger assignments via POST to `/randomize` (e.g., `curl -X POST "$API_URL/randomize"`)
-5. Everyone receives a festive email with their assignment!
+4. Everyone receives a festive email with their assignment!

 ## Local Development